This post may contain affiliate links. Please read my disclosure for more info.

 1. Look for a Blink server outage

-Blink usually announces server outages on its support page.
-There should be a banner at the top of the page if the company is aware of a broad outage.
+When Blink knows about server issues, it posts alerts on its support page.
+Look for a banner at the top if there’s a widespread outage.

 2. Check your internet connection